Google Scholar / Github / Resume

 In my doctoral studies, I worked on fundamental problems in physics regarding the behavior of quantum theories of gravity, and how we might construct them in a manner consistent with the observed accelerated expansion of the universe.
 How can we describe inflating universes (metastable de Sitter vacua) in string theory without relying on, for example, the KKLT prescription?
 How do various mechanisms in string theory reinforce the causal nature of spacetime, or excise infinitely-curved regions of spacetime?
 How do we use lessons from non-perturbative frameworks like finite-volume AdS holography to gain insight into holographic descriptions of our universe?

 During my undergraduate years at Brown, I utilized the University's lack of strict pre-requisites (the Open Curriculum) to specialize in High Energy Physics (HEP).
-Under the direction of Professor of Physics Meenakshi Narain, I brought my computer science knowledge to CMS, a CERN experiment operating at the Large Hadron Collider.
-I spent a good fraction of my undergraduate years at the Fermi National Accelerator Laboratory and at the CERN site in Switzerland, working on precision top quark lifetime measurements, particle classifiers, and future detector studies.
+Under the direction of Professor Meenakshi Narain, I brought my computer science knowledge to CMS, a CERN experiment operating at the Large Hadron Collider.
+At the Fermi National Accelerator Laboratory and at the CERN site in Switzerland, I worked on precision top quark lifetime measurements, particle classifiers, and future detector studies.

 Away from my desk, I enjoy music of all kinds, and play classical guitar.
-I am also an avid endurance cyclist, and I enjoy rock climbing and judo as well.
-My older sister is an assistant director for some pretty amazing films.
+I partake in endurance cycling, rock climbing, and judo.
+My older sister works as an assistant director in the film industry.
 My younger sister is a pre-med, a practicing medical translator, and an undergraduate researcher in gerontology.

 Projects